 Sand is advantageous because it won’t rot no matter how wet or dirty it gets, it’s enjoyable for tortoises to dig in, and it’s cheap to buy.

 However, there are hazards to using sand as your substrate of choice.
-So, it’s wise to mix sand with soil or choose another type of substrate for tortoise.
+So, mix sand with soil or choose another type of tortoise substrate.

 Can Tortoises Live on Sand?

 Tortoises can live on sand.
 Certain species hail from the desert or tropical climates, where they encounter sand.
 Alongside other soil types, these tortoises are forced to burrow, walk on, and eat sand.

 In particular, desert tortoises and Galapagos giant tortoises are well-adapted to living on sand.
 Were you to house them in a sand-filled vivarium, they would feel at home.